Morningstar88/Morningstar-Prize/README.md

-## N Prize
+# N Prize

-Prize Fund For Fixing Earth's Problems
+## Prize Fund For Fixing Earth's Problems

+### Current Prize: 5USD!!!
+Answer this: How can we...